 - Dismissive-Avoidant: Attachment trauma may leave you feeling distanced and detached.
 You are self-sufficient, you tell yourself, and you don’t need others.
 This leads you to be excessively self reliant and thereby you “dismiss” or “avoid” you own attachment needs.
 You tend to overly rely on self regulation, and avoid reaching out to others for support and emotional intimacy.
 Many with this style are disconnected from their own feelings, are highly intellectualized and have difficulty recognizing and naming their feelings.

 The last three styles can be created during childhood that involves any kind of trauma.
-But remember, through trauma informed therapy, adults can attain “earned security”.
+But remember, through trauma informed therapy, adults with attachment trauma can attain “earned security”.
 This term is used to describe the security that is attained when someone does the necessary therapeutic work to overcome and resolve attachment trauma.